 The Company has a delivery center located in Gurgaon, India registered under the Special Economic Zone ("SEZ") scheme is eligible for 50% income tax exemption from fiscal 2013 to fiscal 2022.
 The Company in fiscal 2012 started operations in delivery centers in Pune, Mumbai and Chennai, India registered under the SEZ scheme that are eligible for 100% income tax exemption until fiscal 2016 and 50% income tax exemption from fiscal 2017 to fiscal 2026.
-During fiscal 2015, the Company started its operations in new delivery centers in Gurgaon and Pune, India registered under the SEZ scheme that are eligible for 100% income tax exemption from fiscal 2020 to fiscal 2029.
+During fiscal 2015, the Company started its operations in new delivery centers in Gurgaon and Pune, India registered under the SEZ scheme that are eligible for 100% income tax exemption until fiscal 2019, and 50% income tax exemption from fiscal 2020 to fiscal 2029.
 The Government of India pursuant to the Indian Finance Act, 2011 has also levied minimum alternate tax ("MAT") on the book profits earned by the SEZ units at the prevailing rate which is currently 20.96%.
+The Company's operations in Costa Rica are eligible for a 100% income tax exemption until fiscal 2017 and 50% income tax exemption from fiscal 2018 to fiscal 2021.
 The Company's operations in Philippines located in Eastwood Avenue, Manila were eligible for tax exemptions until fiscal 2015.
-During fiscal 2021.
-The Company started operations in a new delivery center in Philippines located in Techno Plaza II, Manila which is eligible for tax exemption until fiscal 2017.
-The Government of Sri Lanka has exempted profits earned from export revenue from tax, which enables the Company's Sri Lanka nusbidiary to continue to claim a tax exemption.
+During fiscal 2013, the Company started operations in a new delivery center in Philippines located in Techno Plaza II, Manila which is eligible for tax exemption until fiscal 2017.
+The Government of Sri Lanka has exempted profits earned from export revenue from tax, which enables the Company's Sri Lankan subsidiary to continue to claim a tax exemption.

 If the income tax exemption was not available, the additional income tax expense at the respective statutory rates in India and Sri Lanka would have been approximately \$3,011, \$1,671 and \$769 for the years ended March 31, 2015, 2014 and 2013, respectively.
-Such additional tax would have decreased the basic and diluted earnings per share for the year ended March 31, 2015 by \$0.06 and \$0.06, respectively (\$0.03 and \$0.03, respectively for the year ended March 31, 2015 by \$0.06 and \$0.06, respectively (\$0.03 and \$0.03, respectively for the year ended March 31, 2013).
+Such additional tax would have decreased the basic and diluted earnings per share for the year ended March 31, 2015 by \$0.06 and \$0.06, respectively (\$0.03 and \$0.03, respectively for the year ended March 31, 2014 and \$0.02 and \$0.01, respectively, for the year ended March 31, 2013).